|

 regardless of whether directory information is included on

+the site.
 In conclusion, while

 you are entitled to access your minor son's records, the school